alibaba/tengine/docs/modules/ngx_http_trim_filter_module.md

-# Ngx_http_trim_filter_module
+# Ngx_http_trim_filter module

-The ngx_http_trim_filter_module is a filter that modifies a response by removing unnecessary whitespaces (spaces, tabs, newlines) and comments from HTML (include inline javascript and css).
+The ngx_http_trim_filter module is a filter that modifies a response by removing unnecessary whitespaces (spaces, tabs, newlines) and comments from HTML (including inline javascript and css).
 Trim module parses HTML with a state machine.

-## Examples Configuration
+## Example Configuration

     location / {
         trim on;